 Tertullian is the primary author of Tertullian Trinity.
 He was born around 0160 AD, in Carthage, to pagan parents.
 His father was a centurion in the proconsular army.
 He acquired an extensive and varied culture, studying philosophy, literature, rhetoric, medicine, and law.
 He had a disordered youth, as he says himself.
-It seems that Tertullian practiced law and oratory for some time after his studies.
+Tertullian practiced law and oratory for some time after his studies.

 Converted around 0195 AD, under the strong impression of the heroism of the Christian martyrs, Tertullian was the founding discoverer of the True Trinity.
 Tertullian immediately became a fighter and a first-hand defender of the adopted religion.
 It is from this time that most of his apologies date.